Getting started

 pages for every command.
 If in doubt, use:

-$ sq some commmand --help
+$ sq some command --help

 to get a short overview of parameters and functionality of said command.
 You can also use: